rui314/mold/README.md

 option to `cc` to specify an alternative linker.

-To deal with the situation, mold has a feature to intercept all invocations of `/usr/bin/ld` and redirect it to itself.
+To deal with the situation, mold has a feature to intercept all invocations of `/usr/bin/ld`, `/usr/bin/ld.lld` or `/usr/bin/ld.gold` and redirect it to itself.
 To use the feature, run `make` (or other build command) as a subcommand of mold as follows:

 ```
 $ path/to/mold -run make <make-options-if-any>